nclslbrn/blender_script/README.md

 ### Add custom module to python path

-in .profile or .bash_profile (or if you use zsh shell in .zshrc) add `export PYTHONPATH="$PYTHONPATH:/root/dir/subdir/this-repo-location/"`
+In .profile or .bash_profile (or if you use zsh shell in .zshrc) add `export PYTHONPATH="$PYTHONPATH:/root/dir/subdir/this-repo-location/"`

+You have to add the location of the repo into Blender Preferences / File Paths / Scripts